gramener/gramex/gramex/apps/guide/twitterresthandler/README.md

             pattern: /twitter/(.*)
             handler: TwitterRESTHandler
             kwargs:
+                # Visit https://apps.twitter.com/ to get these keys
                 consumer_key: '...'
                 consumer_secret: '...'
                 access_token: '...'
                 access_token_secret: '...'
-                methods: [GET, POST]          # Allow GET / POST requests to this endpoint

 Follow the steps for [Twitter auth](../auth/#twitter-auth) to get the keys above.

-The `methods:` parameter specifies which methods to use to access the API.
-The default is just `POST`.
-You can replace it with `[GET, POST]` to use either GET or POST, or `GET` to use only the `GET` HTTP method.

-Now, `POST /twitter/search/tweets.json?q=beer` will return tweets about beer.
+Now, `POST /twitter/search/tweets.json?q=beer` will [search for tweets][search-tweets] about beer.
-Reference: [GET search/tweets][search-tweets].
-It's the same as `GET https://api.twitter.com/1.1/search/tweets.json?q=beer`, but without the need for authentication.
+It's the same as `GET https://api.twitter.com/1.1/search/tweets.json?q=beer`, but pre-authenticated with the keys provided in `kwargs`.

 To use just a specific REST API, use the `path:` parameter.
 For example: